rdhyee/working-open-data/lectures/day09.md

 * I clear all the results.
 * I run the notebook.

-**Please don't alter the assertions/tests I run in.
+**Please don't alter the assertions/tests I write in.
 If you do, you must highlight the change you made and why.**

 I allow resubmissions because I want to encourage you to learn the material and because I do want dialog in the learning process.